Brian Gionta: Boston College

-New Jersey Devils
+New Jersey Devils (2001–2009)

 Gionta, who joined the New Jersey Devils during the 2001–02 season, was a member of the 2003 Stanley Cup Finals-winning team that prevailed over the Mighty Ducks of Anaheim.
 During the 2004–05 NHL lockout, he played for the Devils' American Hockey League (AHL) affiliate, the Albany River Rats.
 In 2006, he was a member of the 2006 United States' men's team that competed in Turin, Italy.

 Largely serving on the right wing of the Devils' prolific "EGG" line – which included Patrik Eliáš and Scott Gomez – Gionta was one of the Devils' most effective offensive players during his tenure in New Jersey.
 On March 28, 2006, Gionta became the first Devils player to score 40 goals in a season since Eliáš and Alexander Mogilny each reached the mark in the 2000–01 season.

 In the last game of the 2005–06 season, Gionta broke Pat Verbeek's franchise record for goals in a season, finishing with 48.
 In that season, he also finished with his highest point total to date, with 89 in all 82 games of the regular season.
 On October 27, 2007, Gionta scored the first Devils' goal in the history of the Prudential Center in the second period of a 4–1 loss to Ottawa.
 (Chris Neil scored the first ever).

 Gionta played 473 regular season games in total for New Jersey, in addition to 67 Stanley Cup Playoff games.
 As of 2011, Gionta holds the franchise all-time power play goal-scoring record in one season, with 24.

-Montreal Canadiens
+Montreal Canadiens (2009–2014)

 On July 1, 2009, Gionta signed a five-year contract for $25 million with the Montreal Canadiens.
 It reunited him with former Devils teammate Scott Gomez.

+Gionta scored the last goal at Pittsburgh's Civic Arena (known as Mellon Arena at the time) during Game 7 of the 2010 Eastern Conference Semifinals against the Penguins, on May 12, 2010.

 Just prior to his second season with the club, in 2010–11, on September 29, 2010, Gionta became only the second American-born player to serve as team captain of the Canadiens, after Chris Chelios.

 During the 2012–13 season, Gionta played in all 48 games of the lockout-shortened season and registered 14 goals and 12 assists while leading the Canadiens on a remarkable comeback from last in the Eastern Conference to their 23rd Northeast Division title.
 On March 5, 2013, Gionta scored the 20,000th NHL goal in the history of the Canadiens in a game against the New York Rangers.
 Entering the 2013 Stanley Cup playoffs as the second seed against the Ottawa Senators, Gionta tore his bicep in Game 1 and was forced to undergo season-ending surgery to repair it.